springboardmentor625/job-discovery-platform/docs/API_Documentation.md

 ]
 ```

+The exact response fields depend on the current resume serializer.

 ---

-## Upload Resume
+# 6. Upload Resume

-Uploads a new PDF or DOCX resume.
+Uploads and processes a candidate resume.

 ```http
 POST /api/resumes/